-- 126. In improving disaster prevention, preparedness and mitigation, governments at all appropriate levels, including local authorities, and in close consultation and cooperation with insurance companies, non-governmental organizations (NGOs), Community-Based Organizations (CBOs), organized communities, the academic and scientific community, should: - (a) adopt and enforce appropriate land-use, building and planning standards, norms and by-laws, based on professionally established hazard and vulnerability assessments; - (b) encourage continued mobilization of domestic resources for disaster reduction activities; - (c) promote and disseminate information on disaster-resistant construction methods and technologies for buildings and public works in general; - (d) devise programmes facilitating access by all populations to less disaster-prone areas; - (e) develop training programmes for designers contractors and builders on disasterresistant construction methods.
-Some programmes should be directed particularly to small enterprises, which build the great majority of housing and other small buildings in the developing countries; and - (f) take measures to upgrade, where necessary, the resistance of important infrastructure, lifelines and critical facilities, in particular where damage can cause secondary disasters and/or constrain the emergency relief operations. - 127.
-In taking mitigating measures, governments at all appropriate levels, including local authorities, of countries prone to natural disasters should: - (a) establish a comprehensive information system which identifies and assesses the risks involved in disaster-prone areas and integrate it with human settlements planning and design; - (b) promote and support low-cost, attainable solutions and innovative approaches to address critical risks of vulnerable communities, including, inter alia, risk mapping and community-focused vulnerability reduction programmes; - (c) introduce a clear delineation of roles and responsibilities of and communication channels between the various key functions of disaster preparedness and prevention, including assessment, monitoring, prediction, prevention, relief, resettlement and emergency response;

-- (d) promote and encourage all organized forms of civil society to participate in disaster preparedness planning in areas such as water and food storage, fuel and first-aid; and - (e) strengthen, and/or develop global, regional, national and local early warning systems to alert populations to impending disasters. - 128.
-Governments at all appropriate levels, including local authorities, in planning and preparing for post-disaster relief, rehabilitation, reconstruction and resettlement should: - (a) establish or strengthen disaster preparedness and response systems which clearly define roles and responsibilities of and communication channels between the various functions and actors in disaster preparedness, emergency management, relief and rehabilitation; - (b) devise drill exercise programmes for emergency response and relief; and promote research on the technical, social and economic aspects of post-disaster reconstruction and adopt effective strategies and guidelines for post-disaster reconstruction; - (c) establish reliable communications, response and decision-making capabilities, including at the local and community levels; - (d) establish contingency plans, management and fund mobilization systems and special credit arrangements for rehabilitation, reconstruction and resettlement; - (e) strengthen scientific and engineering capacities for damage assessment, monitoring and for special rehabilitation and reconstruction techniques; - (f) support all relevant stake holders in carrying out relief, rehabilitation and reconstruction activities; and - (g) identify and support approaches to cope with the urgent shelter requirements of returnees and internally displaced persons.
+126. To improve disaster prevention, preparedness and mitigation, Governments at all appropriate levels, including local authorities. and in close consultation and cooperation with insurance companies. non-governmental organizations, community-based organizations, organized communities and the academic and scientific community, should:

+(a) Adopt and enforce appropriate land-use, building and planning standards, norms and by-laws, based on professionally established hazard and vulnerability assessments:

+(b) Encourage continued mobilization of domestic resources for disaster reduction activities:

+(c) Promote and disseminate information on disaster-resistant construction methods and technologies for buildings and public works in general;

+(d) Devise programmes facilitating access by all populations to less disaster-prone areas:

+(e) Develop training programmes for designers, contractors and builders on disaster-resistant construction methods.
+Some programmes should be directed particularly to small enterprises, which build the great majority of housing and other small buildings in the developing countries; and

+(f) Take measures to upgrade, where necessary, the resistance of important infrastructure, lifelines and critical facilities, in particular where damage can cause secondary disasters and/or constrain emergency relief operations.

+127. In taking mitigating measures, Governments of natural disaster-prone countries, at all appropriate levels, including local authorities, should:

+(a) Establish a comprehensive information system which identifies and assesses the risks involved in disaster-prone areas and integrate it with human settlements planning and design:

+(b) Promote and support low-cost, attainable solutions and innovative approaches to address critical risks of vulnerable communities, including, inter alia, risk mapping and community-focused vulnerability reduction programmes:

+(c) Introduce a clear delineation of roles and 'responsibilities of and communication channels between the various key functions of disaster preparedness and prevention, including assessment, monitoring, prediction, prevention, relief, resettlement and emergency response;

+(d) Promote and encourage all organized forms of civil society to participate in disaster preparedness planning in areas such as water and food storage, fuel and first-aid; and

+(e) strengthen and/or develop global. regional. national and local early warning systems to alert populations to impending disasters.

+128. Governments at all appropriate levels, including local authorities. in planning and preparing for post-disaster relief, rehabilitation, reconstruction and resettlement should:

+(a) Establish or strengthen disaster preparedness and response systems which clearly define roles and responsibilities of and communication channels between the various functions and actors in disaster preparedness, emergency management, relief and rehabilitation;

+(b) Devise drill exercise programmes for emergency response and relief; promote research on the technical, social and economic aspects of post-disaster reconstruction and adopt effective strategies and guidelines for post-disaster reconstruction;

+(c) Establish reliable communications, response and decision-making capabilities, including at the local and community levels;

+(d) Establish contingency plans. management and fund mobilization systems and special credit arrangements for rehabilitation, reconstruction and resettlement;

+(e) Strengthen scientific and engineering capacities for damage assessment, monitoring and for special rehabilitation and reconstruction techniques;

+(f) Support all relevant stakeholders in carrying out relief, rehabilitation and reconstruction activities; and

+(g) Identify and support approaches to cope with the urgent shelter requirements of returnees and internally displaced persons.

-D. Capacity-Building and Institutional Development
+D. Capacity-building and institutional development